 There are amazing ways to elevate and energize instruction through using technology tools.
 One resource that’s popular with students of all ages — from the youngest to the oldest — is the video hosting website YouTube.
 YouTube lets anyone with a free account upload videos.
 Many organizations post collections of videos on this site, which is organized into channels.
 In addition to locating content, teachers can create their own YouTube channels to share videos and showcase student work.

 YouTube is so much more than music videos and clips of animals doing tricks.
 It contains engaging, informative content at all levels.
-This video hosting site gives teachers the opportunity to take students around the world, listen to experts on a topic, or hear an explanation for a new idea.
-One of the reasons why people of all ages are using YouTube is because it’s a powerful tool for teaching and learning.
+This video hosting site gives teachers the opportunity to take students around the world.
+They can listen to experts on a topic, or hear an explanation for a new idea.
+People of all ages are using YouTube.
+This is because it’s a powerful tool for teaching and learning.

 Finding the “Right” Videos